hmatsuda/rails-transporter/README.md

 If no controller found, show dialog to create new file.

 ### open-model (`ctrl-r m`)
+It opens related model file from `controller`, `view` or `model-spec`.

-When active editor is opening:
+e.g. When active editor is opening:

 `app/controllers/users_controller.rb`, `app/views/users/*.html.erb` or `spec/models/user_spec.rb`,